 What is Google Authenticator?

-Google Authenticator is a free authenticator app for iOS and Android for two-factor authentication.
+is a free authenticator app for iOS and Android for two-factor authentication.
 As one of the leading authentication apps, it has gained wider adoption by many websites and applications.

 With Google Authenticator, all you need is to enable the app on your device and take a snapshot of the Quick Response code (QR code) it generates.
 Then, your device is synced to the app.
 Like other dual-factor authentication tools, Google Authenticator enables the generation of time-based codes on the app to gain access to an online account.

 Authy and Google Authenticator are leading tools that offer the ability to secure data via two-factor authentication.
 Authy provides advanced security capabilities along with multi-device platform support, which allows users to guarantee data security across many devices.
 Comparatively, Google Authenticator offers a simple and easy-to-use application that is ideal for those without the need for all the robust options provided by Authy.

 |Yes.
 Android, iOS, macOS, Windows, Linux and Apple Watch